8 Things You Should do in Taipei

-You may have read how we got from the airport to our accommodation, and a few more useful tips in our first Taiwan blog “First tips on Arrival in Taipei.”
+You may have read how we got from the airport to our accommodation, and a few more useful tips in our first Taiwan blog, Tips on Arriving in Taipei.

 In any case, we didn’t do much on the first day after we landed.
-During our first evening, we just walked around and took in our neighbourhood, discovered the famous Taiwanese pancakes, and ate a delicious Ramen in a hole in the wall place called “Odaka“ which we found at the Night Market.
+During our first evening, we just walked around and took in our neighborhood, discovered the famous Taiwanese pancakes, and ate a delicious Ramen in a hole-in-the-wall place called “Odaka“ which we found at the Night Market.